 In Smoke Testing, the test cases chose to cover the most important functionality of the application.
 The purpose is not to perform exhaustive testing, but to verify that the most critical functionalities of the application are working fine or not.

-Sanity testing is a type of Software Testing performed after receiving a software build with minor changes in code or functionality, to find that the bugs have been fixed and no further issues are come due to these changes.
+Sanity testing is a type of Software Testing performed after receiving a software build with minor changes in code or functionality, to find that the bugs have been fixed and no further issues have come due to these changes.
 The goal is to decide that the functionality works roughly as expected.
 If the sanity test fails then the build is rejected so it saves time and costs involved in more rigid testing.

 The aim of the team during the sanity testing process is to validate the functionality of the application and not detailed testing.
-Sanity testing helps in quickly identify bugs in the core functionality.
+Sanity testing helps quickly identify bugs in the core functionality.

 Find the Difference below: Sanity Vs Smoke Testing